 - 10. Next are outside cranks.
 It is worth checking clearances between the crank rear and the outside frames of the body at this point, as they are very tight. - 11.
 It is possible to thin the rear of the crank in the crankpin area.....giving yourself some vital clearance.
 Then fit the crankpin screws.

-Outside cranks.....may need to be thinned on the back.
+Outside cranks.... thinned slightly on the back.